aspnetzero/documents/doc/Developing-Step-By-Step-Mvc-Angularjs.md

 can not see this button.

 As an alternative, we can check permission on **client side**.
-First, we declare a variable in Angularjs controller:
+First, we declare a variable in AngularJS controller:

     vm.permissions = {
         createPerson: abp.auth.hasPermission('Pages.Tenant.PhoneBook.CreatePerson')